Calibrated Surrogate Losses for Adversarially Robust Classification: Calibration Analysis

 where $\check\delta^{**}$ denotes the Fenchel-Legendre biconjugate of $\check\delta$. \end{proposition} The relationship in \eqref{eq:excess-risk-transform} is called an excess risk transform.
-The excess risk transform is invertible if and only if $\phi$ is ($\psi$,$\calF$)-calibrated~\citep[Remark~2.14]{Steinwart:2007}.
-In this case, we obtain the excess risk bound $\calR_\psi(f) - \calR_{\psi,\calF}^* \leq (\check\delta^{**})^{-1}(\calR_\phi(f) - \calR_{\phi,\calF}^*)$.
-In the end, the calibration function can be used in two ways: Proposition~\ref{prop:calibration-condition} enables us to check if a surrogate loss is calibrated, and Proposition~\ref{prop:excess-risk-transform} gives us a quantitative relationship between the surrogate excess risk and the target excess risk.
+The excess risk transform is invertible iff $\phi$ is uniformly $(\psi,\calF)$-calibrated~\citep[Remark~2.14]{Steinwart:2007}.
+In this case, we obtain the excess risk bound $\calR_\psi(f) - \calR_{\psi,\calF}^* \leq (\check\delta^{**})^{-1}(\calR_\phi(f) - \calR_{\phi,\calF}^*)$.\footnote{ In addition, it is known that a non-vacuous and distribution-independent excess risk transform is available only if a surrogate is uniformly calibrated provided that the biconjugate of the calibration function is invertible~\citep[Theorem~2.17]{Steinwart:2007}.
+Hence, uniform calibration is necessary to obtain an excess risk bound. } In the end, the calibration function can be used in two ways: Proposition~\ref{prop:calibration-condition} enables us to check if a surrogate loss is calibrated, and Proposition~\ref{prop:excess-risk-transform} gives us a quantitative relationship between the surrogate excess risk and the target excess risk.
 Such an analysis has been carried out in a number of learning problems as we mention in Section~\ref{sec:related}.

-Next, we review an important result regarding convex surrogates for the non-robust 0-1 loss $\phi_{01}$. \begin{proposition}[Theorem 6 in \citet{Bartlett:2006}] Let $\phi$ be a convex surrogate loss.
-Then, $\phi$ is calibrated wrt ($\phi_{01}$,$\calFall$) if and only if it is differentiable at $0$ and $\phi'(0) < 0$. \end{proposition} As a result of Proposition~\ref{prop:convex-loss}, we know that many surrogate losses used in practice such as the hinge loss, logistic loss, and squared loss are calibrated wrt ($\phi_{01}$,$\calFall$).
+We review an important result regarding convex surrogates for the non-robust 0-1 loss $\ell_{01}$. \begin{proposition}[Theorem 6 in \citet{Bartlett:2006}] Let $\phi$ be a convex surrogate loss.
+Then, $\phi$ is uniformly calibrated wrt $(\ell_{01},\calFall)$ if and only if it is differentiable at $0$ and $\phi'(0) < 0$. \end{proposition} As a result of Proposition~\ref{prop:convex-loss}, we know that many surrogate losses used in practice such as the hinge loss, logistic loss, and squared loss are uniformly calibrated wrt $(\ell_{01},\calFall)$.
+One of our objectives in this paper is to establish a general class of loss functions that are calibrated wrt the adversarial 0-1 loss, in analogy to Proposition \ref{prop:convex-loss}.

+Before proceeding to our main results, we present two lemmas that facilitate our analysis.
+All proofs are deferred to Appendix~\ref{sec:proof}. \begin{lemma} Let $\tcalX_\rho \define \calX \setminus B_2^\circ(\gamma + \rho)$ and $\phi$ be a continuous surrogate loss.
+Denote